Creating Joint Custody Agreements

 - Your child is more likely to accept living in two homes

-- Cost of raising your children remains shared
+- The cost of raising your children remains shared

 - Ability to work together on raising your child, when necessary